 A dog eating rocks is not something to take lightly.
-However, it is not unusual, especially in puppies under the age of 6 months.
+However, it is not unusual, especially in puppies under six months.
 Eating rocks and other non-food items can be associated with pica, which has no known cause.
 It would help if you did not let your dog eat or swallow rocks, as it will put his health in danger.
 Therefore, you will need to stop your dog from eating rocks immediately.

 What could be the cause of this harmful rock-eating behavior in dogs?
 Even though a dog eating rocks has no real known cause, it has been associated with the following theories;